Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Mistakes

 Somewhere around a few days in, I hit my first truly rocky patch.
 The tabletop started warping slightly as I attached the legs—Ugh!
 I could’ve cried.
 Did you know that a wood table can breathe?
 Yeah, I didn’t either.
-I laughed out loud when I realized that all my was nearly ruined because I didn’t leave it time to acclimate to the .
+I laughed out loud when I realized that all my hard work was nearly ruined because I didn’t leave it time to acclimate to the humidity.
 Who thought wood had its own personality?

 Frustrated, I rolled my eyes, threw down my tools, and poured myself a very generous cup of coffee.
 Sometimes you just need a break.
 I’ll admit, as I sat there staring at this warped contraption, I almost threw in the towel.
 But then I had a thought.
 I remembered hearing that you could fix warping by carefully steaming the wood.
 So, with newfound determination (and a little bit of Google research), I set up a makeshift steamer with an old kettle and some towels.
 It took way longer than I wanted, and I didn’t quite know what I was doing.
 But, hey, sometimes desperation leads to innovation.